Back to Blog

 Can an infected tooth heal on its own without treatment?

 In most cases, once the dental pulp becomes infected, it cannot heal without professional intervention.
 The enclosed nature of the root canal system limits the body's ability to fight the infection effectively.
 While symptoms may sometimes diminish temporarily — particularly if the nerve dies — the underlying bacterial infection typically continues.
+Regular dental assessments help monitor at-risk teeth and identify infections that may not be causing obvious symptoms.

 What are the alternatives to root canal treatment?